Harness Disconnected On-Prem Setup

 - Start setting up Harness by downloading and installing a Harness Delegate as described in Delegate Installation.

-To upgrade your Harness Disconnected On-Premise installation, do the following:
+To upgrade your Harness Disconnected On-Prem installation, do the following:

-- When you receive an upgrade to Harness Disconnected On-Premise, extract the harness_installer_version.tar.gz file.
+- When you receive an upgrade to Harness Disconnected On-Prem, extract the harness_installer_version.tar.gz file.

 - Open the harness_installer folder in a terminal.